mmu-webdesign/Level4-web-term-1/CSS/css02/10-box-model.md

 - View the page in your browser, and use Dev Tools to look at the box model of each box.

+- This LinkedIn Learning Video looks at [Debugging the box model](https://www.linkedin.com/learning/css-essential-training-3/debugging-the-box-model?u=36102708) (3m 28s)

+- The file you need for this video is available here - [box-model.html](media/box-model.html).

 ## Margins, padding, and borders

 You've already seen the [margin](https://developer.mozilla.org/en-US/docs/Web/CSS/margin), [padding](https://developer.mozilla.org/en-US/docs/Web/CSS/padding), and [border](https://developer.mozilla.org/en-US/docs/Web/CSS/border) properties at work in the example above.